TuxCoding/ThunderOverlay/README.md

 ### What doesn't work?

 -   Squad members cannot be extracted automatically and have to be added manually
-    -   The data from the webinterface indicates that this feature is only available for game chat (`mode` field)
+    -   The data from the webinterface indicates that this feature is only available for game chat (`mode` field).
+        For kill activity the field is empty.
--   Count kill assists reliably
+-   Count kill assists
-    -   There is a streak award, but it would only be printed for > 2 kills in a row
+    -   There is a streak award, but it would only be printed for `> 2` kills in a row
     -   We can detect critical damage from the battle log, but it could be unreliable to assume assists later.
-Maybe you could proove it otherwise?
 -   Avatars cannot be downloaded on the fly i.e. for enemies
-    -   Avatars selection is limited
+    -   There is only a limited set of avatars available
     -   However, we found no way to find out which of those is selected
     -   There is:
         -   The stats site, but it's bot protected [Stats](https://warthunder.com/de/community/userinfo?nick=TuxCode)